fish-shell/fish-shell/doc_src/interactive.rst

 - :kbd:`alt-d` or :kbd:`ctrl-delete` moves the next word to the :ref:`killring`.

+- :kbd:`alt-d` lists the directory history if the command line is empty.

 - :kbd:`alt-delete` moves the next argument to the :ref:`killring`.

+- :kbd:`shift-delete` removes the current history item or autosuggestion from the command history.

 - :kbd:`alt-h` (or :kbd:`f1`) shows the manual page for the current command, if one exists.